Applied Linguistics MSc

-- examine language use in a variety of social settings (e.g. language use in everyday conversation, in educational settings, in medical settings etc.)
+- examine language and other communicative modes in a variety of social settings such as everyday conversation, educational settings, medical settings, digital and social media

-- focus on language variability (e.g. bilingualism, accents, dialects, etc.) versus social diversity (e.g. gender, class, ethnicity etc.)
+- focus on language variability; for example, bilingualism, accents, and dialects versus social diversity (such as gender, class, ethnicity)

-- consider how knowledge about language as it is actually used in real social settings can (be made to) impact on people's lives
+- consider how knowledge about language as it is actually used in real social settings can impact people's lives

 Key research areas

-This programme will help you gain intellectual and practical skills to engage in applied linguistics research, either for its own sake, or as part of cross-disciplinary research.
+This programme will help you gain intellectual and practical skills to engage in applied linguistics research, either for its own sake or as part of inter-disciplinary research.